-Returns A Dictionary object containing this bundle's Manifest headers and values.

-Throws SecurityException - If the caller does not have the appropriate AdminPermission[this,METADATA], and the Java Runtime Environment supports permissions.
+- Returns An unmodifiable Dictionary object containing this bundle's Manifest headers and values. - Throws SecurityException If the caller does not have the appropriate AdminPermission[this, METADATA], and the Java Runtime Environment supports permissions. - See Also Constants.BUNDLE_LOCALIZATION

-See Also Constants.
-BUNDLE LOCALIZATION

-6.1.4.18 public Dictionary getHeaders (String locale)
+9.1.5.20 public Dictionary<String,String> getHeaders(String locale)

-locale The locale name into which the header values are to be localized.
+- locale The locale name into which the header values are to be localized.
 If the specified locale is null then the locale returned by java.util.Locale.getDefault is used.
-If the specified locale is the empty string, this method will return the raw (unlocalized) manifest headers including any leading "%".

-☐ Returns this bundle's Manifest headers and values localized to the specified locale.
+If the specified locale is the empty string, this method will return the raw (unlocalized) manifest headers including any leading "%". - □ Returns this bundle's Manifest headers and values localized to the specified locale.